codio/site/source/docs/content/authoring/page-edit/edit.html.md

 The `Guidance` callout block is only visible in Play mode to members of the Teacher group.
 It is not visible for members of the Student Group

-Check out our  [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to see all the options.

 ## Hyperlinks, Images, Videos & iframes
 We describe this in [this section](/docs/tuts/author/imvid).